stevengillard/amazon-asdi/examples/dask/workshop-04.md

     ![JupyterHub](workshop/0404-JupyterHubMain.png)

 ## Run the ERA5 notebook
 1. In JupyterHub, navigate to the `amazon-asdi/examples/dask/notebooks` folder.
-Double click on the **era5-cleared.pynb** notebook file to open it.
+Double click on the **era5-workshop.pynb** notebook file to open it.

     ![OpenNotebook](workshop/0405-OpenNotebook.png)

 1. Make sure that the `conda_daskpy3` kernel is selected.
 If not, change the kernel and select it.

+    **Note** this kernel is re-created every time you start the SageMaker notebook instance, and can take up to 10 minutes.
+You can open a terminal from within JupyterLab and monitor progress with `tail output.log`.

     ![NotebookKernel](workshop/0406-NotebookKernel.png)